What is an Endoscopy?

 How is Endoscopy Performed?

-During the procedure, the patient is typically given a sedative to relax.
+The procedure may be performed with or without sedation depending on the patient’s condition.
 The endoscope is gently inserted through a natural opening, such as the mouth or rectum, to allow the doctor to view the targeted area.
 The procedure usually takes 15 to 30 minutes, depending on the area being examined.

 Recovery after Endoscopy